HamzaTanjiCherkaoui/Instantrecipe/README.md

 # Instantrecipe

-This project is working on creating app exclusively for instant pot community.
+This project is working on creating app exclusively for the instant pot community.

 # Features
 Android ,IOS and Windows app <br/>